PSYCHEDELICS AS

 researchers found out in the 1950s.

-noncompartmental analysis, and changes in alcohol consumption, craving
+changes in alcohol consumption, craving and self-efficacy, were

 "Results